jupyter/docker-stacks/docs/contributing/dev-setup.md

 ## Pre-PR checklist

 Run these steps locally before pushing.
-They mirror what CI does and take under a minute (after the initial image build).
+They mirror what CI does.

 ```bash
 # 1. Run all linters including mypy